 Back to Instagram and What This Means to Regular People (and also, you know, REALTORS®)

-Because I’m a REALTOR® (and likely most of you reading this are, too), a few final words on this and how it affects, well, me.
+Because I’m a REALTOR® (and likely most of you reading this are, too), I have a few final words on this and how it affects me.
 And maybe you.
 And our profession as Insta-Users.
 As I confessed, I’m a sporadic-at-best Instagrammer.
-It’s fun, but its not crucial to my life or my business.
-Just as I adjust my use and habits every time Facebook makes a change, I’ll adjust my Instagram usage so that it’s still pleasurable for me.
+It’s fun, but it’s not crucial to my life or my business.
+Just as I adjust my use and habits every time Facebook changes, I’ll adjust my Instagram usage, so it’s still pleasurable.
 When I teach other REALTORS® — whether I’m discussing social media or a client sphere of influence — I like to focus on quality over quantity (sounds like common sense, but it’s easy to veer off the path from time to time).
-Despite those little moments of acute self-awareness when one of my own posts doesn’t get the desired amount of attention, I find I’m able to shift my focus back to the quality of the people with whom I interact online, the quality of the posts and photos I upload, and the quality of the responses I receive.
+Despite those little moments of acute self-awareness when one of my posts doesn’t get the desired amount of attention, I find I’m able to shift my focus back to the quality of the people with whom I interact online, the quality of the posts and photos I upload, and the quality of the responses I receive.

 You are more than your likes.